straysheep-dev/linux-configs/README.md

 gpg-connect-agent updatestartuptty /bye

 # when using one identity on multiple keys, ie; using a backup key, gpg associates id's with key serial numbers
+# use this command after removing key 1 and inserting key 2
 gpg-connect-agent "scd serialno" "learn --force" /bye
 ```
 Other commands to know: